-iii.
 HB 272 (Rep. Ciresi) and SB 27 (Sen. Williams) - Fixing Pennsylvania's Charter School Law to Protect Kids and Taxpayers:

-- 1. Mirrors the Governor's proposed reforms. - 2.
-Establishes performance standards that hold charter schools accountable for the educational outcomes of students and a moratorium on new cyber charter schools.

-- 3. Caps student enrollment in low performing cyber charter schools until outcomes improve. - 4.
-Requires charter management companies be subject to the Right to Know Act, State Ethics Act, and post employee salaries on PDE's website, similar to requirements already in place for public school districts. - 5.
-Creates fair, predictable, and equitable funding for school districts, including in the areas of special education funding and cyber charter tuition payments. - iv.
-HB 1685 (Rep. Topper): Charter School Accountability and Modernization Act: The legislation will address several provisions in the Charter School law, but not funding, and reduces oversight.
-Provisions include: - 1.
-Outlines ethical requirements for charter schools. - 2.
+- 1. Establishes performance standards that hold charter schools accountable for the educational outcomes of students and a moratorium on new cyber charter schools. - 2.
+Caps student enrollment in low performing cyber charter schools until outcomes improve. - 3.
+Requires charter management companies be subject to the Right to Know Act, State Ethics Act, and post employee salaries on PDE's website, similar to requirements already in place for public school districts. - 4.
+Creates fair, predictable, and equitable funding for school districts, including in the areas of special education funding and cyber charter tuition payments.

+HB 1685 (Rep. Topper): Charter School Accountability and Modernization Act

+The legislation will address several provisions in the Charter School law, including:

+- 1. Strengthens the ethical requirements for charter schools. - 2.
 Allows charter school entities to administer their standardized tests - 3.
-Reinstates the Charter School Reimbursement line-item in the 2021-22 state budget to offset the financial impact that school districts have felt with nearly 170,000 students now enrolled in public charter schools. - 4.
+Reinstating the Charter School Reimbursement line-item in the 2021-22 state budget to offset the financial impact that school districts have felt with nearly 170,000 students now enrolled in public charter schools. - 4.
 Encourages collaboration between school districts, charter schools, career and technical centers, intermediate units and post-secondary institutions by removing structural barriers in the law that stifle the sharing of innovative practices, cost-saving initiatives and professional development/diversification strategies. - 5.
 Standardizes the process for the creation of new charter schools, renewing charter agreements and amending charter agreements.
 This includes standard applications and timelines to ensure equity and predictability for school districts and public charter schools. - 6.
 Clarifies the enrollment process and procedures. - 7.
 Provides public charter schools with greater autonomy to determine where their students are educated and the configuration of their school buildings. - 8.
 Allows school districts, brick-and-mortar charter school and regional charter school to offer virtual instruction without being required to establish a cyber charter school.
-Discussed during recent Senate Education Committee hearing on October 20.
-Set on the Tabled Calendar for today. - c.
-Tracked Legislative Updates: the following legislation is being followed: - i.
-SB 603: Lyme Disease Education & Parent Notification